 Off-track betting was authorized on July 1, 1987.
 Fairmount is authorized by statute to have up to 9 OTB locations; Hawthorne 16; and Arlington 18.
-(Note: Balmoral, Maywood, and Quad City Downs are closed.)
-Hawthorne currently operates 9 OTB locations; Arlington 10; and Fairmount 3.
+(Balmoral, Maywood, and Quad City Downs are closed.)
+Fairmount currently operates 3 OTB locations; Hawthorne 10; and Arlington 11.
 Originally, locations for the Cook County tracks could not be more than 90 miles from their sponsoring tracks, and the locations of the Downstate tracks could not be more than 135 miles from their sponsoring tracks.
+A

-A 2014 law expanded the limit to 140 miles for all locations statewide, and a 2016 law further expanded the limit to 160 miles.
+2014 law expanded the limit to 140 miles for all locations statewide, and a 2016 law further expanded it to 160 miles.
 But neither kind of location can be within 5 miles of an existing track without written permission from the track owner; and if the location was licensed after 2013 and is outside Chicago, it cannot be within 8 miles of an existing track without written permission from the track owner.
-There are currently 17 locations for the two Cook County tracks and 3 locations for the single Downstate track.
+There are currently 21 locations for the two Cook County tracks and 3 locations for the single Downstate track.

 The graduated privilege tax was abolished in 1999 and replaced by a flat-rate pari-mutuel tax.
 A 2009 law authorized advance-deposit wagering from August 25, 2009 through August 25, 2012.
-Proceeds from the additional 0.25% tax on advance-deposit wagers went to the Quarter Horse Purse Fund (a non-appropriated trust fund administered by the Racing Board for paying purses for quarter horse races).
+Proceeds of the additional 0.25% tax on advance-deposit wagers went to the Quarter Horse Purse Fund (a non-appropriated trust fund administered by the Racing Board for paying purses for quarter horse races).
 A 2012 law continued this authorization through December 31, 2012; added a 0.18% tax on winnings from advance-deposit wagering; and changed distribution of the 0.25% tax to the standardbred purse accounts of the organization licensees.
 Although advance-deposit wagering authorization expired at the start of 2013, a 2013 law continued the authorization through January 31, 2014 and retroactively authorized any wagering that had taken place.
 That law also changed distribution of the 0.25% tax to the Standardbred Purse Fund (a non-appropriated fund administered by the Racing Board to pay purses for standardbred horse races).
 A 2014 law continued advance-deposit wagering authorization through February 1, 2017; authorized licensees to charge 0.5% of winnings; and imposed a 0.2% surcharge on winnings.
-A 2016 law continued advance-deposit wagering authorization, and the 0.5%, 0.2%, and 0.25% surcharges on winnings, through December 31, 2018.
+A 2016 law continued advance-deposit wagering authorization and surcharges, through December 31, 2020.